To homepage

 It is also worth mentioning that the first three fathers are Protestants and the other fathers are Roman Catholics.

 At the top of the scheme is listed Johannes Barendse van Boheemen (1809-1879).
-He can be found in the family tree for the period 1650-1800 as a sixth generation son of Dirk van Bohemen.
+He can be found in the family tree for the period 1650-1800 as a fifth generation son of Dirk van Bohemen.
 The other fathers in the scheme are listed in the family tree for the period 1650-1800 as fourth generation sons of Cornelis Dirksz. van Bohemen.

-Johannes Barendse and a few of his descendants work as sack porter in Dordrecht.
+Johannes Barendse and some of his descendants work as sack porter in Dordrecht.
 That is why the family branch starting with Johannes Barendse has been labeled as the Dordrecht sack porter’s branch.
 The other family branches also have such a distinctive label.
 These labels only cover the reality for a certain amount.

 The different labels vary widely.
 They illustrate that, around, 1850 the majority of the Van Bohe(e)men family works outside agriculture.
 Only the brothers Petrus Paulus, Nicolaas, Paulus and Cornelis are still in the footsteps of their family founder.

 The right-hand side of the scheme shows for each branch the number of generations and the number of family members included.
-For example, the family branch of Johannes Barendse van Bohemen counts 4 generations with 85 family members (excluding spouses).
+For example, the family branch of Johannes Barendse van Bohemen counts 4 generations with 85 family members (excluding in-laws).

 .